LouisBarranqueiro/hexo-theme-tranquilpeak/DOCUMENTATION.md

 1. Download the latest version built and ready for production here : [releases](https://github.com/LouisBarranqueiro/hexo-theme-tranquilpeak/releases)
 2. Rename the folder in `tranquilpeak` and place it in the `themes` folder of your Hexo blog
 3. Modify the theme in Hexo configuration file (`_config.yml`) by setting `theme` variable to `tranquilpeak`
+4. If you want to use gitment, check Gitment settings in theme configuration to install it.

 ## Hexo configuration